 Ketamine infusions may also be used to address Complex Regional Pain Syndrome (CRPS/RSD) and chronic pain.
 Treatment with ketamine has shown to correct the central sensitization process, a process by which the body increases the intensity and number of pain signals over time.
 It is believed that ketamine interferes with this process by blocking and resetting pain signaling, resulting in pain relief where other treatments have failed.
 With ketamine blocking the NMDA receptors of peripheral nerves, the pain transmission of these nerves is intercepted before it reaches the spinal cord and brain, allowing for a reset of central pain centers and desensitization to peripheral nerve signals.

 Ketamine infusions are typically delivered via IV.
 Treatments are designed to be quick and convenient.
 Fatigue is the most common and longest-lasting side effect, but it generally goes away after a meal and a good night’s rest.
 It’s important to note that the exact treatment details and results can vary from patient to patient.
 During a consultation, we can give you a more realistic idea of what to expect.

-If you want to know more about whether ketamine infusions are right for you, talk to the professionals at Renew Health in Tempe, AZ.
 We would be more than happy to review your case and tell you more information about this innovative treatment.
-Contact us today to schedule a consultation and get started!
+Contact us today!